How Landscape Architecture Supports Institutional Mission

 In collaboration with Lake Flato Architects and local landscape architects JB + A, NBW led the landscape design for the Engineered Biosystems Building (EBB), weaving it into the broader EcoCommons district and surrounding campus.
 The landscape accommodates a wide range of use, from quiet study areas along a rill to a shaded amphitheater for informal gatherings.
 Every feature is designed for both performance and experience.
 A watercourse along the building’s north façade manages stormwater, condensate, and building dewatering, while supporting native plantings and feeding into a constructed wetland.
 This system culminates in a textured rill and then a meandering channel through dense plantings and connects to the EcoCommons.

-The EcoCommons is Georgia Tech’s most ambitious standalone landscape project to date.
+The EcoCommons is Georgia Tech’s most significant standalone landscape project to date.
 Conceived as a living system for gathering, learning, and restoration, it supports sustainability goals and on-site research while offering an immersive, ecologically grounded experience.
 Nearly three years in the making, the eight-acre landscape restores hydrological function, reintroduces native Piedmont ecologies, and engages with a difficult, often-overlooked Civil Rights history rooted in the site.

 Regrading the land allowed for the reestablishment of historic drainage patterns and creek flows, now traced by a boardwalk and watercourse moving through a wet meadow.
 Plantings strengthen remnants of the Piedmont mesic forest and foster biodiversity, while integrated fountains manage stormwater and invite sensory engagement.